Hell Up In Harvard: 4 Black Students Terrorized By False ‘Swatting’ Attack, Riot Gear-Clad Cops Found No Weapons

 Somebody needs to answer for this.

-A report in The Harvard Crimson details a harrowing experience that Black students at the esteemed Ivy League school had to endure for someone’s sick entertainment.
-Jarah K. Cotton, Jazmin N. Dunlap, David G. Madzivanyika, and Alexandra C. René were awakened at 4 a.m. early Monday morning by the sound of violent banging on the door of their suite.
-Cotton says when she got to the door, she saw police officers donned in riot gear holding a tactical rifle.
+A report in The Harvard Crimson details a harrowing experience that Black students at Harvard University, the esteemed Ivy League school, had to endure for someone’s sick entertainment.
+Jarah K. Cotton, Jazmin N. Dunlap, David G. Madzivanyika and Alexandra C. René were awakened at 4 a.m. early Monday morning by the sound of violent banging on the door of their suite.
+Cotton says when she got to the door she saw police officers donned in riot gear holding a tactical rifle.

 “All I can recall having in my mind is ‘I haven’t done anything,’” Cotton said.
 “I really had no clue why they were raiding our suite.”